shanin11/GEOL0069-FINAL-PROJECT-/README.md

 The exposed lakebed — now the Aralkum Desert — has become one of Central Asia's most active dust and salt storm sources, with storms growing more powerful as more of the lake bottom is exposed (Indoitu et al., 2015).
-Tracking this ongoing change is directly relevant to the health of millions of people across the region (Encyclopaedia Britannica, 2024).
+The dust is heavily contaminated with salt, fertilisers and pesticides, causing throat cancer, anaemia and kidney disease in surrounding communities, with infant mortality among the highest in the world (Encyclopaedia Britannica, 2024).
+Tracking the ongoing expansion of bare surfaces is therefore not only an environmental monitoring task but one with direct public health implications.

-This project classifies the basin into four land cover types — open water, brine/shallow water, salt flat, and desert scrub — chosen because they represent the sequential stages of ecological collapse, from open water through progressive evaporation and salinisation to bare desert, allowing the drying process to be tracked and quantified over time (Löw et al., 2013).
+This project classifies the basin into four land cover types — open water, brine/shallow water, salt flat, and desert scrub — chosen because they represent the sequential stages of ecological collapse, from open water through progressive evaporation and salinisation to bare desert, allowing the drying process to be tracked and quantified over time.

 Satellite remote sensing is well suited to this monitoring task — field surveys in the basin are logistically difficult and prohibitively expensive